Rotations

 Dermatopathology Rotation

 All dermatology residents undergo formal, supervised training in dermatopathology each year of their residency, rotating 1-2 months/year in the dermatopathology unit.
-Residents have an opportunity to review all of the day's slides prior to sign-out at a multiheaded microscope by the attending dermatopathology staff.
-This case material includes all the in-house skin biopsies and excisions performed at Duke University Medical Center and affiliated practices, all outside dermatopathology consultation cases including a large volume of melanoma specimens, and numerous histochemical, immunohistochemical, and immunofluorescence studies.
-Challenging cases are reviewed in a conference a few times per week with the dermatopathology attendings, fellows, and dermatology residents.
-Dermatology residents performing clinical rotations are encouraged to study the slides of their biopsies and excisions.
-Senior dermatopathology staff and fellows are available to meet with dermatology residents to review any cases, on an individually scheduled basis.
-Dermatology residents may also have the opportunity to spend elective time within the dermatopathology unit, performing research projects or reviewing particular topics of interest.
+On a team with rotating Pathology residents, Dermatology residents preview glass slides and the clinical presentation prior to sign-out at a multiheaded microscope with the attending Dermatopathology faculty.
+The case material includes in-patient “STAT” skin biopsies, routine biopsies, and interesting excisions performed at Duke University Medical Center and affiliated practices.
+In addition, interesting outside dermatopathology consultation cases may be reviewed and unknown slide sessions are a common occurrence to enhance learning.
+Dermatology residents can expect to gain exposure to a large breadth of cases ranging from “bread and butter” routine skin diagnoses to complex melanocytic lesions, inflammatory eruptions, lymphomas, infectious processes, and neoplastic proliferations.
+Numerous histochemical, immunohistochemical, and immunofluorescence studies are performed daily.
+Dermatology residents performing clinical rotations are encouraged to study the slides of the biopsies and excisions they performed to enhance clinical-pathologic correlation.
+Dermatopathology faculty and the fellow are available to meet with Dermatology residents to review any cases if desired on an individually scheduled basis.
+Dermatology residents may also have the opportunity to spend elective time within the Dermatopathology unit performing research projects or reviewing particular topics of interest in the large slide library.

 Didactic Conferences